MulleWeb/MulleBashStringExpansion/README.md

    sInstance = [S objectWithDataSource:info];
 ```

-Now to expand a valeu from the datasource you use `$:` :
+Now to expand a string from the data-source you use `$:` :

 ``` objc
    expanded = [sInstance $:@"c//9/8"];